To learn more about industry insights and best practices, sign up for the AppAgent newsletter here.

 Did we forget to ask something?
 Let us know if you have any further questions you’d like to know about campaigns on TikTok for your game or an app.
 We’ll be happy to find out for you.

 Interested in how to explore new mobile user acquisition channels?
-The summary from App Growth Summit in Berlin can help.
+This summary from App Growth Summit in Berlin can help.